YosysHQ-Docs/AppNote-109/docs/source/index.rst

    methods applied to real world hardware design and verification.
-In fact, most of the notations from the literature that describe these methods are employed to express the formal semantics of SVA in the IEEE 1800 Language Reference Manual (LRM).
+In fact, most of the notations from the literature that describe these methods are employed to express the formal semantics of SVA in the P1800 Language Reference Manual (LRM).

-..
-[3]
-   Arguably there is another EDA tool that supports immediate assertions for static functional verification (another term for FPV).
-However, this tool is not opensource and supporting immediate assertions is not their goal.